Hibatullah Akhundzada: Early career

-As the Supreme Leader
+As supreme leader

-Akhundzada was appointed as Taliban Supreme Leader on 25 May 2016, succeeding Mansour, who had been killed in a US drone strike.
+Akhundzada was appointed as Taliban supreme leader on 25 May 2016, succeeding Mansour, who had been killed in a U.S. drone strike.
 Two leading contenders for the role were Sirajuddin Haqqani, Mansour's other deputy, and Mullah Yaqoob, the son of founding leader Mohammad Omar.
 Akhundzada's appointment surprised some, who saw him as the third ranked candidate, but a compromise choice to avoid resentment if either of the others was appointed.
-Taliban sources said that Mansour had designated Akhundzada as his successor in his will, though this may have been an invention to try to confer authority on his appointment.
+Taliban sources said that Mansour had designated Akhundzada as his successor in his will.
 Yaqoob and Haqqani were appointed as Akhundzada's two deputies.
 Abdul Razaq Akhund and Abdul Sata Akhund pledged their support to Akhundzada in December 2016.

 Yousef Ahmadi, the Taliban's main spokesmen for southern Afghanistan, said that Akhundzada's younger son Abdur Rahman Khalid had died carrying out a suicide attack on an Afghan military base in Girishk in Helmand Province in July 2017.
 Taliban officials said that Akhundzada was aware of his son's intention and approved of it.
 In 2019, under the leadership of Akhundzada, Taliban won the Battle of Darzab by defeating the Islamic State of Iraq and the Levant's Khorasan branch.